Eccentricities in the flip-graphs of convex polygons: Eccentricities away from combs

 \section{Eccentricities away from combs}

+The main purpose of the section is to prove Theorem \ref{Thm.Main.2}.
+This will be done by establishing a lower bound on the eccentricities in the flip-graph of a convex polygon that holds for any triangulation regardless of its distance to a comb.

 Consider a polygon $\pi$ with $n$ vertices.
 If $a$ and $b$ are any two vertices of $\pi$, the ordered pair $(a,b)$ will be called an \emph{oriented edge on $\pi$}.
 Such an edge splits the vertices of $\pi$ into two parts.
-More precisely, the vertices of $\pi$ can be labeled as $v_0$ to $v_{n-1}$ in such a way that $v_0=a$ and, for all $i\in\{1, ..., n-1\}$, $(v_{i-1},v_i)$ is a clockwise oriented boundary edge of $\pi$.
+More precisely, the vertices of $\pi$ can be labeled as $v_0$ to $v_{n-1}$ in such a way that $v_0=a$ and, for all $i\in\{1, ..., n-1\}$, $(v_{i-1},v_i)$ is a clockwise-oriented boundary edge of $\pi$.
 For some index $l$, that will be called the \emph{length of $(a,b)$}, vertices $b$ and $v_l$ coincide.
-Vertices $v_1$ to $v_{l-1}$ will be referred to as the vertices of $\pi$ \emph{on the left of $(a,b)$}, and $v_{l+1}$ to $v_{n-1}$ as the vertices of $\pi$ \emph{on the right of $(a,b)$}.
-Using this notion, one can define, for every triangulation $T$ of a polygon $\pi$, a set of triangulations of $\pi$ that will be at a reasonably large distance of $T$ in the flip-graph of $\pi$, provided $T$ is far away from every comb.
+If $l$ is not less than $2$, then the vertices $v_1$ to $v_{l-1}$ will be referred to as the vertices of $\pi$ \emph{on the left of $(a,b)$}.
+Similarly, if $l$ is not greater than $n-2$, then $v_{l+1}$ to $v_{n-1}$ will be the vertices of $\pi$ \emph{on the right of $(a,b)$}.
+Note that, while the lengths of $(a,b)$ and $(b,a)$ do not necessarily coincide, these two lengths always sum to $n$.
+As a result, for any vertex $c$ of $\pi$ on the right of $(a,b)$, the lengths of $(a,b)$, $(b,c)$, and $(c,a)$ also sum to $n$.

-\begin{definition} Let $T$ be a triangulation of a polygon $\pi$, and $(a,b)$ an oriented edge on $\pi$ of length at most $\lceil{n/2}\rceil-1$ such that $\{a,b\}$ belongs to $T$.
-Call $\tilde{\Omega}(T,a,b)$ the set of all the triangulations $U$ of $\pi$ such that all the interior edges shared by $T$ and $U$ are incident to $a$ or to $b$, and all the vertices of $\pi$ on the left of $(a,b)$ are incident to at least two interior edges of $U$. \end{definition}

 In the sequel, the following straightforward result will be needed.